kevspace/graphics_final_project/README.md

 mesh :name.obj
 ```

 If you have an .obj file in the directory, you replace the name with the name of the obj file.
 Currently, our mesh command only works for files with both v (vertex) and f (face) lines.
 If only one is provided, it will not draw anything.
 Our mesh command also does not recognize more complex obj lines than v and f like vn.
+Since many things that we are drawing using mesh files are extremely small as defined in their obj files, we multiplied the points by 10 to make them clearly visible.